sp3sh/addons/README.md

 Auction addon that does not have interfere with other addons you run

 AutoReplyRobot
 AI to reply to whispers and such, needs more fixing but it works.
-Messages need to add a random delay.
+Added Chronos random 5-10 second delay, use the chronos.zip in your addons folder.

 SnickScroll
 Another proof of concept, these work out of the box for me but you might need to customise your ids/buffs and trinket details or